The Library is providing all Undergraduate students in their first year of study with a free personal digital copy of their most important texts:

 For an overview of the eTextbook scheme and demonstration of how to use your eTextbooks, please watch the video below:

-An eTextbook is classed as core, or essential, reading.
+An eTextbook is tagged as Essential reading.
 These titles are usually the foundational texts of each course.
 They are made available in a digital format and can be accessed via the eTextbook reader on any device. eTextbooks also offer enhanced features to aid accessibility such as a 'Read Aloud' function and allow you to search within text, highlight, make notes and save your reading progress.

 We recommend you access your eTextbook for the first time via Course Resources, where you will be prompted to create an account on the eTextbook platform.
 After this one time registration you will have seamless access to your titles.
 As you discover more eTextbooks they will be added automatically to your Bookshelf so you can access them all in one place at any time.